 2. Food Blogger Outreach Campaign

-Your main intention must be to create a community of all the foodies out there.
+With social media in the scene, the restaurant marketing game has changed completely.
+To completely understand how huge an impact social media has had on marketing for restaurants, read this.
+Your main intention with this restaurant campaign must be to create a community of all the foodies out there.
 The best and the most viable way to do that is to get hold of all the food bloggers who have proved their credibility in the market.
-You can simply arrange a blogger’s meet and invite local, well-known food bloggers for a free full course meal or to try your out of the world coffees, lattes or expressos.
-In turn, you can ask them to write a review on their blog after their visit your restaurant, so you better make sure that they have an amazing experience.
+You can arrange a blogger’s meet and invite local, well-known food bloggers for a free full course meal.
+You could also invite them to try your out of the world coffees, lattes or expressos.
+In turn, you can ask them to write a review on their blog after their visit your restaurant, so you better make sure that they have a fantastic experience.

 3. Partnering With Local Business